-In the past, we’ve covered the benefits and uses of a number of fruits and vegetables, as well as ingredients such as rosehip oil, witch hazel, coconut oil, tea tree oil, and even milk and aloe vera.
+In the past, we’ve covered the benefits and uses of different fruits and vegetables, as well as ingredients such as rosehip oil, witch hazel, coconut oil, tea tree oil, and even milk and aloe vera.
 But while we’ve also covered the benefits of honey, we’ve never explored the amazing skin benefits of beeswax - until now.

 But that’s not all.
-Beeswax was also the first ingredient in the history of mankind used as a plastic and serving as a waterproofing and lubricating agent.
-Additionally, beeswax has been used as a polishing substance for leather, wood (especially in shipbuilding), as an additive in painting as well as, of course, in the production of candles.
+Beeswax was also the first ingredient in the history of mankind to serve as a waterproofing and lubricating agent.
+Additionally, beeswax has been used as a polishing substance for leather, and wood (especially in shipbuilding), as an additive in artistic paints, and, of course, in the production of candles.

-Beeswax can be purchased almost anywhere, including over-the-counter.
-It is also edible, but it is not digestible by our digestive tract.
-Even if you eat beeswax, it will just pass through your system and won’t get resorbed.
-And these chemical and molecular properties of beeswax provide it with specific skincare benefits.
+You can purchase beeswax almost anywhere, including over the counter.
+It's also edible but not digestible by our digestive tract.
+Even if you eat beeswax, it will pass through your system and won’t get absorbed.

 In short, these are some of the main benefits of beeswax: